andgineer/opensearch-log/README.md

 It integrates with Python's standard logging framework to send logs to an OpenSearch cluster, offering a blend of efficiency, reliability, and ease of use.

+Also includes a specialized logging formatter that enables stdout logs to be formatted  in JSON.

 ## Key Features

 - **Efficient Logging**: Designed for minimal impact on application performance.